Don’t let foot pain ruin your summer!

 If this has been you, you know the debilitating pain of an angry plantar fascia.
 Your first steps each morning are agony, like you’re walking on broken glass for the first 5 minutes of every day.
 The pain can settle to a tolerable level, that is unless you walk too far - which can be all of 10 metres.

 If this is you right now, you’re in luck!
 We’ve already written a blog on what to do if you think you have plantar fasciitis here.
+Including a video on how to tape your own foot to relieve foot pain!

 This blog is to help you prevent getting it during the most likely time of year – summer!